-Graphlets are small connected non-isomorphic graphs~\cite{prvzulj2007biological, faust2010triads}.
+\textbf{Graphlets and Graphlet Frequencies. } Graphlets are small connected non-isomorphic graphs (\cite{prvzulj2007biological, faust2010triads}).
 Given a specific number of nodes in a graphlet, there is a fixed number of graphlet types.
 For example, we show all 6 graphlet types with 4 nodes in \autoref{fig:graphlets}.
-Graphlets have been used in both analysis and visualization of graphs and networks~\cite{Ugander,Kwon2018}.
+Graphlets have been used in both analysis and visualization of graphs/networks (\cite{Ugander,Kwon2018}).

 The relative frequencies of different graphlet types can be used to characterize the topology of a graph.
-For the 6 graphlet types $g_1, g_2, \cdots, g_{6}$ in \autoref{fig:graphlets}, a 6D vector of graphlet frequencies $\mathbf{f}_G$ is extracted to represent the graphlet distribution in each graph $G$:
+If we would use the 6 graphlet types $g_1, g_2, \cdots, g_{6}$ in \autoref{fig:graphlets} to characterize a set of graphs, a 6D vector of graphlet frequencies $\mathbf{f}_G$ is extracted to represent the graphlet distribution in each graph $G$:

 where